galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/initialising-home-folder.md

 ## Setting the Galasa bootstrap

-Most Galasa CLI commands need a reference to the Galasa bootstrap file or url.
+Most Galasa CLI commands need a reference to the Galasa bootstrap file or URL.
 You can set the bootstrap either by using the `--bootstrap` option on the CLI command or by setting the `GALASA_BOOTSTRAP` environment variable.
-If both are provided, the e`--bootstrap` option takes precedence.
+If both are provided, the `--bootstrap` option takes precedence.

-You can set environment variables on a terminal by using the `export` (if you are on Mac or Linux) or `set` (if you are on Windows) command.
-For example:
+You can set environment variables on a terminal by using the `export` (if you are on Mac or Linux) or `set` (if you are on Windows) command, as shown in the following examples:

 On Mac or Unix: